sky-uk/cezanne/README.md

     end

 Make sure to use a unique name for each screenshot.
-The associate file will be a gif image named after the parameter ('mont-sainte-victoire' in the example above) and the browser name & version, to make it easy to check visual regressions on multiple browsers.
+The associate file will be a gif image named after the parameter (`'mont-sainte-victoire'` in the example above) and the browser name & version, to make it easy to check visual regressions on multiple browsers.

 ## Dependencies

 Cezanne uses ImageMagick.
 Check with your package manager.

+Screenshots are taken using Capybara and its configured driver (local, headless, remote) as long as it supports screenshots.

-Screenshots are stored on Dropbox.
+Screenshots images (`.gif`) are stored on Dropbox.
 Follow the instructions at https://www.dropbox.com/developers/core and export your oAuth access token

     export DROPBOX_ACCESS_TOKEN=**insert dropbox access token here**

-Screenshots are taken using Capybara.

 ## (Opinionated) Workflow